MichaelABryant/credit-card-cluster/README.md

 ### Model Performance

 The models were judged based on accuracy and each performed similarly.

-For the first classification based on classifying records into the `Ad_Groups_Purchases` clusters:

-**RandomForestClassifier** had the best training accuracy at 99.4% and a test accuracy of 99.3%.
+* For the first classification based on classifying records into the `Ad_Groups_Purchases` clusters **RandomForestClassifier** had the best training accuracy at 99.4% and a test accuracy of 99.3%.

-For the first classification based on classifying records into the `Ad_Groups_Cash_Advance` clusters:

-**kNeighborsClassifier** had the best training accuracy at 99.7% and a test accuracy of 99.8%.
+* For the first classification based on classifying records into the `Ad_Groups_Cash_Advance` clusters **kNeighborsClassifier** had the best training accuracy at 99.7% and a test accuracy of 99.8%.

 ## Productionization